 suspend performance until such amounts plus interest at the Interest Rate have been paid, and/or

 exercise any remedy available at law or in equity to enforce payment of such amount plus interest at the Interest Rate.
-Except as provided for in Section 4.6(d), the remedies set forth in this Article 4 shall be the sole and exclusive remedies of the aggrieved Party for the failure of (i) Seller to make Capacity available or to deliver the Scheduled Energy or (ii) Buyer to purchase and receive the Scheduled Energy.
+Except as provided for in Section 4.6(d), the remedies set forth in this Article 4 shall be the sole and exclusive remedies(ISSUE) of the aggrieved Party for the failure of (i) Seller to make Capacity available or to deliver the Scheduled Energy or (ii) Buyer to purchase and receive the Scheduled Energy.
 Disagreements with respect to the calculation of damages pursuant to this Article 4 shall be resolved in accordance with the dispute resolution procedures set forth in Article 14.

 ARTICLE 5 delivery POINTS; OBLIGATIONS OF THE PARTIES; TITLE